PHILADELPHIA's LEADING BRAIN INJURY LAWYERS

 Below are some of the most common traumatic brain injury symptoms.
 If you or someone you love are experiencing these symptoms, you should seek treatment immediately.

 The CDC reports that one in four reported traumatic brain injuries are classified as severe.
-A traumatic brain injury can be fatal if it is left untreated, so it is important to seek medical attention if any of these symptoms exist.
+A traumatic brain injury can be fatal if left untreated, so it is important to seek medical attention if any of these symptoms exist.
 Remember, it can sometimes take weeks for these symptoms to occur.
-Similarly, if a doctor or other medical professional fails to diagnose a traumatic brain injury, the result can be disastrous
+Similarly, fails to diagnose a traumatic brain injury, the result can be disastrous

 Mild Traumatic Brain Injury Symptoms